INTERESTED IN BECOMING A FOSTER PARENT?

 At any given time at the Atlanta Humane Society, there are many animals that cannot be put up for adoption.
 In many cases, the foster pets just need to go into a foster home for a short time, and then can go back to the shelter and be adopted into a loving home.

-Foster pets situations that come up frequently include: 1) upper respiratory infections, common in shelter animals, 2) pregnant dogs or cats or ones with newborns, and 3) kittens and puppies that are too small to go up for adoption.
-Sometimes these animals are brought in by individuals or other rescue groups and shelters, sometimes they are abandoned animals, and some come in as the result of a rescue operation.
+Foster pet situations that come up frequently include: 1) upper respiratory infections, common in shelter animals, 2) pregnant dogs or cats or ones with newborns, and 3) kittens and puppies that are too small to go up for adoption.

-We like to place these pets in foster care because they generally recover faster and better in a home environment, plus they are not as exposed to disease as they would be in the shelter.
-The length of time required in foster care is usually short, anywhere from a week to two months, depending on the animal and the situation.
+We like to place these pets in foster care because they generally recover faster and better in a home environment.
+The length of time required in foster care is usually short, anywhere from a week to two months.

-The AHS will supply the food, cat litter for cats, medicine, and of course, veterinary care for any animals you foster.
-We can usually also supply you with items like crates, litter boxes, toys, etc. When the foster pets have recovered and are ready to go up for adoption, the foster parent brings the animal back to the AHS.
-It will be checked out by a vet, spay/neutered if needed, vaccinated, etc., and then put up for adoption.
+AHS will supply food, cat litter, medicine, and veterinary care for any animals you foster.
+We can usually supply you with items like crates, litter boxes, toys, etc. When the foster pets have recovered and are ready to go up for adoption, the foster parent brings the animal back to AHS to be put up for adoption.